SecJiahui/GenAI_Customer/README.md

-# Virus on a Network
+# Master Thesis - Taming Complexity on Digital Platforms Using Generative AI - An Agent Based Model Approach

 ## Summary

-This model is based on the NetLogo model "Virus on Network".

-For more information about this model, read the NetLogo's web page: http://ccl.northwestern.edu/netlogo/models/VirusonaNetwork.

-JavaScript library used in this example to render the network: [d3.js](https://d3js.org/).
+This program is the simulation base of master thesis.
+An agent based simulation method based on mesa library.

 ## Installation